bavario-lginc/TimeSlowController/README.md

 SW_A: Turn this on for an amount of frames.

-SW_B: Link this to the objects that will slow down.
-Make sure you set their Speed Scale to 0,2.
+SW_B: Link this to the SW_PARAM of objects that will slow down.